enotspe/fortinet-2-elasticsearch/docs/installation/ingest/vector.md

 INTERNAL_NETWORKS=["10.0.0.0/8","172.16.0.0/12","192.168.0.0/16","fc00::/7"]
 ```

+## Sinks

+Vector can send logs to multiple [storages](https://vector.dev/docs/reference/configuration/sinks/)

+Configuration files have set all [supported](../../architecture.md) sinks.

+!!! warning "Sinks"
+    Comment out the ones you will not use to avoid errors

 ## Advanced Configuration

 For production deployments, take into account every sink has a section that overrides Vector default values for [buffering](https://vector.dev/docs/architecture/buffering-model/) trying to mimic `Optimized for Throughput` Elastic Agent [settings](https://www.elastic.co/docs/reference/fleet/es-output-settings#es-output-settings-performance-tuning-settings).
 Vector works really well with defaults.
 Don't use this section unless you really need to fine-tune yor ingest.